HanssonMagnus/HanssonMagnus.github.io/Books.md

 * William Godwin
 * Peter Kropotkin
 * Rothbard
-* Nonick, Anarchy, State, and Utopia
+* Nozick, Anarchy, State, and Utopia
 * Hoppe, Democracy: The God That Failed
 * Peron, The Liberal Tide From Tyranny To Liberty
 * Burke, Reflections on the Revolution in France